LazyNoobGithub/Project-Noob/README.md

 https://discord.gg/HGNr3jKfkH

 # Scripts

+The whitelist and loader is in this simple ui script.
+Its helpful!

+Script:

+# Scripts

+THIS IS OUTDATED!
+PLEASE USE ABOVE!!
 The WL and the script will be in the github, or below! btw, to any skids.
 THIS IS OBFUSTUCATED!!

 WL Script: https://pastebin.com/LdqvLM8s